Baku–Supsa Pipeline: Technical features

-Detailed route map of Baku-Supsa and Baku-Tbilisi-Ceyhan pipelines through militarily-contested Georgia.
+Detailed route map of Baku-Supsa and Baku-Tbilisi-Ceyhan pipelines through Georgia's militarily-contested regions.

-Essentially, the Baku–Supsa pipeline is a refurbished Soviet era pipeline with several newly built sections.
+Essentially, the Baku–Supsa pipeline is a refurbished Soviet-era pipeline with several newly built sections.
+It is approximately 837 km long and has a diameter of about 530 mm.
 It has six pumping stations and two pressure reduction stations in western Georgia.
 The four storage tanks at the Supsa terminal have a total capacity of 160,000 cubic metres.

-The capacity of the pipeline is 7.2 million tons a year (145000 oilbbl/d) with proposed upgrades to between 300000 to 600000 oilbbl/d.
+The pipeline's designed capacity is approximately 7.5 million tonnes of oil per year.
+Earlier sources gave a capacity of 7.2 million tonnes per year, equivalent to approximately 145000 oilbbl/d.
+Proposed upgrades have been described as increasing capacity to between 300000 to 600000 oilbbl/d.

 From 1999 to 2016, 76.3 million tons of oil were transported through the pipeline.
 In 2021, it carried 4.2 million tons.
+Throughput subsequently fell sharply following the suspension of regular transportation in 2022.

-The cost of transporting one ton of oil through the pipeline is $3.14 (2016), out of which Georgia gets a $1.2 share and Azerbaijan gets the rest.
+The cost of transporting one ton of oil through the pipeline was $3.14 in 2016, of which Georgia received $1.20 and Azerbaijan received the rest.